logicxd/TicTacToeAI/README.md

 So where does Alpha-Beta pruning come in?
 Let's say it's the bot's turn and that it has two children.

- 1. Bot's turn, root node: Wants to pick the lowest score from children.
+ 1. Bot's turn, root node: Wants to pick the highest score from children.
 It will populate the first child node, call it `A`, and get it's score.
 Next, it will have to find the score for the second child, call it `B`.

- 2. Opponent's turn, node `B`: Wants to pick the biggest score from children.
+ 2. Opponent's turn, node `B`: Wants to pick the lowest score from children.
 We look at each child node of `B`, call them `B1, B2, B3, ..., Bn where n is any positive integer`.

  3. Bot's turn, node `B1, ..., Bn`: Re-iteration of step 1, with a plus.
 We know the score that node `A` got.